MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-OCA02-EDA.md

 ### Graphing categorical variables

-For this out-of-activity we will walk through how to use the statistical package R to analyze data through the IDE (integrated development environment) RStudio.
+For this out-of-class activity we will walk through how to use the statistical package R to analyze data through the IDE (integrated development environment) RStudio.
 Even though the completed code is provided for you in this activity, we recommend that you login to the RStudio server and follow along to see how to create the plots and get the summary statistics for categorical data.

 For almost all activities and labs it will be necessary to upload the provided R script file from D2L for that day.
 Follow these steps to upload the necessary R script file for this activity: